darkn3rd/docker-vagrant/machine-virtualbox/README.md

 # **Docker Machine Using Virtualbox**

-This is a small demonstration of using Docker Machine using Virtualbox.
+This is a small demonstration of using Docker Machine using Virtualbox driver.

 ## **Instructions**